metabrainz/picard-docs/workflows/workflow_no_info.rst

 **2. Scan the files**

-   Select the files in the left-hand pane and scan them using the :menuselection:`Tools --> Scan"` command.
+   Select the files in the left-hand pane and scan them using the :menuselection:`"Tools --> Scan"` command.
    Picard will attempt to calculate the AcoustID fingerprint for each of the files and then retrieve releases with matching recordings.
 See the :doc:`../usage/retrieve_scan` section for details.